 For information on existing individual aid programs, please contact the Federal Emergency Management Agency (FEMA) at 1-800-462-9029 (TTY for the speech- or hearing-impaired: 1-800-462-7585).
 FEMA's web site, www.fema.gov, offers information on assistance available.
-Programs for individuals impacted by the September 11th tragedy include:
+At the time this Action Plan was initially approved, programs for individuals impacted by the September 11th tragedy included: